yugabyte/yugabyte-db/docs/content/latest/integrations/cdc/debezium-connector-yugabytedb.md

 ## Overview

-Java code (the actual Kafka Connect connector) that reads the changes produced by the chosen logical decoding output plug-in.
-It uses the APIs implemented on the server side to get the changes.
+The Debezium connector for YugabyteDB reads the changes produced by YugabyteDB.
+It uses the CDC service APIs implemented on the server side to get the changes.

 The connector produces a change event for every row-level insert, update, and delete operation that was captured and sends change event records for each table in a separate Kafka topic.
 Client applications read the Kafka topics that correspond to the database tables of interest, and can react to every row-level event they receive from those topics.

-The connector normally purges write-ahead log (WAL) segments after some period of time.
+YugabyteDB normally purges write-ahead log (WAL) segments after some period of time.
 This means that the connector does not have the complete history of all changes that have been made to the database.
 Therefore, when the YugabyteDB connector first connects to a particular YugabyteDB database, it starts by performing a consistent snapshot of each of the database schemas.
 After the connector completes the snapshot, it continues streaming changes from the exact point at which the snapshot was made.
 This way, the connector starts with a consistent view of all of the data, and does not omit any changes that were made while the snapshot was being taken.

 The connector is tolerant of failures.
 As the connector reads changes and produces events, it records the WAL position for each event.
-If the connector stops for any reason (including communication failures, network problems, or crashes), upon restart the connector continues reading the WAL where it last left off using the checkpoints we managed on the Kafka side as well as the server side i.e. YugabyteDB cluster.
+If the connector stops for any reason (including communication failures, network problems, or crashes), upon restart the connector continues reading the WAL where it last left off using the WAL position called checkpoints managed on the Kafka side as well as the server side i.e. YugabyteDB cluster.

 {{< note title="Note" >}}